 - Some coaching institutes fill their mock tests with very difficult (and not probable) questions in their mock tests.
 This may be part of their agenda to give the impression that the IAS exam is very tough.
 In reality, not all UPSC questions are very tough.
 It is a mix of tough, moderate, and easy questions.

 - What you should look at in any IAS mock test is not the level of difficulty, but whether the questions are probable in the actual UPSC exam or not!

 - In our opinion, learning difficult concepts can help you score high in UPSC, as this can give you a competitive edge.
 But there is no need to go behind ‘difficult+improbable questions’.
 For example, changes that UPSC asks the name of the second son of the astronaut in the recent NASA mission is near zero.

 - So what should you do?
 Get a mock question paper with quality questions.
 Focus on the learning part.
 Forget the total marks you get.
 But analyze your relative performance as IAS prelims is a competitive exam.
 Always try to be in the top 10% of candidates.

 Mistake #6.
 Postponing UPSC Prelims Mock Tests till the last day!

 It’s not that aspirants hate IAS mock tests.
 They have heard the right advice from toppers that mock tests are of immense help.
 But they postpone it – thinking that they are under-prepared to take it now.
 They postpone it till the last month, last week, and often till the last day before actual UPSC Prelims.
 This may lead to a lot of unnecessary tension and panic at the last moment.

 Under-preparation is not an excuse!
 Start taking mock tests now to prepare fast!
 It’s never late!

-As competition in IAS exam is getting tougher and tougher after each year, you need to get your attitude and thinking process correct.
+As competition in the IAS exam is getting tougher and tougher after each year, you need to get your attitude and thinking process correct.
 Quality mock tests can help a lot in making your dream journey not only easier but also fun.
-Take right decision at the right moment.
+Take the right decision at the right moment.